What is Infertility?

 1) History of Sexual Intercourse

 Your fertility specialist will talk to you about your sexual history with your partner.
 Questions such as the frequency and timing of intercourse are critical.
-Intercourse should occur every 1.5 to 2.5 days, starting about 3 to 4 days before expected ovulation.
+Intercourse should occur every 1.5 to 2.5 days, starting about 4 to 5 days before expected ovulation.
 Additional factors such as the type of lubricants that can interfere with sperm, ejaculatory problems and other issues that can affect the delivery of sperm to the cervix at the right time will be explored.
 This sexual history will also look carefully at your medical history, including: abnormal Pap smears, cervical or vaginal operations, and other surgeries.
-The lack of high quality mucus can mean the cervix has problems producing mucus or it may reflect poor timing (of sexual intercourse).
+The lack of high-quality mucus can mean the cervix has problems producing mucus or it may reflect poor timing (of sexual intercourse).
 Prior surgery of the cervix can also affect cervical mucus production.

-2) Tests for Sexually Transmitted Disease
+2) Tests for Sexually Transmitted Infections

-Doctors will test for sexually transmitted diseases, such as HIV1, Hepatitis B and Hepatitis C, Syphilis, Chlamydia and Gonorrhea.
+Doctors will test for sexually transmitted infections, such as HIV1, Hepatitis B and Hepatitis C, Syphilis, Chlamydia and Gonorrhea.
 These tests are mandatory in some States before a fertility doctor can perform Intrauterine Insemination (IUI).

 3) Post-Coital Test